 My wife and I are expecting our first child any day.
 Or any minute.
 Or any second.
 I need something to occupy my mind, which is why I am writing this.

-Among the many new terms and traditions I have learned during the pregnancy is ‘The Push Gift’.
+Among the many new terms and traditions, I have learned during the pregnancy is ‘The Push Gift’.
 I had no idea there was such a thing, and honestly I am not sure my wife did either until she started reading the various baby sites online.
 In a nutshell, this is something that the husband is to give his wife after carrying and pushing the baby through labor.

 Not knowing what is an appropriate gift is not a problem.
 There is no shortage of ‘helpful’ websites that can assist you with ideas.
 Like most things directed to new parents, most are either too extravagant for our tastes or too impersonal.

-One day during the second trimester my wife, who had given up coffee cold turkey once pregnant, suggested that fresh roasted coffee would be perfect.
+One day during the second trimester my wife, who had given up coffee cold turkey once pregnant, suggested that freshly roasted coffee would be perfect.
 Of course, I always roast coffee, so I thought I should at least try to find something a bit more special.